rdeusser/overseer/README.md

 A provisioning toolkit.

 Overseer uses something called a "hostspec" to determine how to build a physical or virtual machine.
 Server names are read from another kind of spec called a "buildspec".
+All of your hostspecs should live inside a directory (e.g. /etc/overseer/hostspecs) and ideally would be version controlled in git.
+Each hostspec should represent an environment or type of host.

 A hostspec looks like this:
 ```hcl